vinctustech/oql/src/main/paradox/datatypes.md

 The `integer` data type corresponds to the PostgreSQL `INTEGER` data type and materializes as a TypeScript `number` primitive or a Scala `Int` type object.

+### Big integers

+These are integers in the range of approximately -9.2 million trillion to +9.2 million trillion.
+In OQL, this is the `bigint` data type, which has synonym `int8`.

+The `bigint` data type corresponds to the PostgreSQL `BIGINT` data type and materializes as a TypeScript `bigint` primitive or a Scala `Long` type object.

 ### Arbitrarily large integers

 These are integers that can be of any size.
-In OQL, this is the `bigint` data type.
+In OQL, this is the `decimal` data type.

-The `bigint` data type corresponds to the PostgreSQL `BIGINT` data type and materializes as a TypeScript `bigint` primitive or a Scala `BigInt` type object.
+The `decimal(p)` data type corresponds to the PostgreSQL `NUMERIC(p)` data type and materializes as a TypeScript `bigint` primitive or a Scala `BigInt` type object.

 ### Double precision floating point